hartmann1301/MicroTowers/README.md

-Icon bullet | those enemies will resist NORMAL damage | MINIGUN and CANNON towers Icon laser beam | those enemies will resist LIGHT damage | RAILGUN and LASER towers Icon two waves | those enemies will resist WAVE damage | FLAME and SHOCK towers
+Icon bullet | those enemies will resist NORMAL damage | MINIGUN and CANNON towers Icon laser beam | those enemies will resist LIGHT damage | RAILGUN and LASER towers Icon two waves | those enemies will resist WAVE damage | FLAME and SHOCK towers The letter M | Mixed enemies, all of the five above | -

 # Towers
 There are eight different types of towers, for more information go to the ingame tower lexicon.
 You access it after building a tower, selecting it and press on menu item INFOS.